Verga1/Meeting-Manage/README.md

 - Manual testing was carried out on this site by the developers family members to review the UX and site responsivness
 - Chrome dev tools were used to review responsivness on multiple device sizes
-- Cross browswer testing was also attempted on chrome and safari
+- Cross browser testing was also attempted on Chrome, Firefox and Safari

 ### Testing User Stories from User Experience (UX) Section